heywillmosley/thenewhuman/wp-content/plugins/admin-custom-login/readme.txt

 For more information, see [Weblizar](http://wwww.weblizar.com/)

-= 2.5.5 - Portuguese Translation updaed by Rodrigues Santana
+= 2.5.6 - Finnish Translation added by Eerik Anttila
-= 2.5.4 - Plugin code indented and made the code clean + Fomr Inner Social Icons Text Changed = 2.5.3.3 - Added New Language Contribution - Polish (Polski)
+= 2.5.6 - Plugin tested with latest WordPress 4.9.1 and working perfect, feedback and review appreciated = 2.5.5 - Portuguese Translation updaed by Rodrigues Santana = 2.5.4 - Plugin code indented and made the code clean + Fomr Inner Social Icons Text Changed = 2.5.3.3 - Added New Language Contribution - Polish (Polski)